 Forecast Accuracy: For many call centers, there are regular peaks and valleys in customer inquiries.
 Being able to forecast calls correctly then is critical for ensuring you are not over or under-staffed at any given time.
 Forecast accuracy helps track whether or not you are correctly forecasting these periods.

 Cost Per Call: How much is each call costing your contact center?

 Agent Attrition: Agent attrition is one of the biggest costs that contact centers have, so tracking agent attrition rate is important for reducing your expenses.

 Agent Absenteeism: Are your agents coming in for the shifts that they are scheduled for?
 Agent absenteeism is another huge cost for call centers and can indicate a need to improve your workforce management.

 Are you having trouble tracking any of these metrics in your call center?
-Contact us today to learn how we can help you better track your call center metrics and KPIs and achieve your goals in 2016.
+Contact us today to learn how we can help you better track your call center metrics and KPIs and achieve your goals.